 As part of our goal to care for our community through every age and every stage, we partner with our doctors and specialists to find areas of practice that are being overlooked or underserved.
-Dr. Michael Westerveld is leading the charge in one such arena, childrens behavioral psychology at The Center for Neuropsychology at Florida Hospital for Children in Orlando.
+Dr. Michael Westerveld is leading the charge in one such arena, children's behavioral psychology at The Center for Neuropsychology at AdventHealth for Children in Orlando.
 We felt it was important to focus on this for the sake of the children, the parents desperately seeking answers, and the schools and communities which we serve.

 Dr. Westerveld advised on how cognitive disabilities are identified and treated in children, and how you can watch for warning signs yourself.